Free Homey app for Bose SoundTouch

 SoundTouch Bridge

-If your SoundTouch speaker still sounds good but presets and internet radio stopped working after Bose discontinued the SoundTouch cloud, SoundTouch Bridge is built for that exact problem: working speakers, broken radio habits, and a Homey already running in the house or office.
+If your SoundTouch speaker still sounds good but presets and internet radio stopped working after Bose discontinued the SoundTouch cloud, SoundTouch Bridge is built for that exact problem: working speakers, broken radio habits, and a local Homey setup already running in the house or office.

 Outline drawing of a Bose SoundTouch speaker